Description

 Key Features of Heat-Resistant Leather Gloves:

-– Lining: Many heat-resistant gloves include additional linings like Kevlar Nomex or heat-resistant fabrics for extra protection against extreme temperatures.
+- Lining: Many heat-resistant gloves incorporate Kevlar, Nomex, or other heat-resistant fabrics to further enhance protection against extreme temperatures.

 Types of Heat-Resistant Leather Gloves: